seanpm2001/SDE_MobileServer/README.md

 ## [Ports](#Ports)

-Official Ports of SDE MobileServer are currently available for `6` operating systems, as of 2023, Monday, June 12th, which include:
+Official Ports of SDE MobileServer are currently available for `6` operating systems, as of 2023, Tuesday, June 13th, which include:

 | Logo | Repo link | Info | Language(s) |
 |---|---|---|---|